augustjohansson/customquad/README.md

 The Customquad library allows for custom quadrature rules to be used in FEniCSx (https://fenicsproject.org).
-By custom quadrature we mean user-specified quadrature rules in different elements specified at runtime.
+By custom quadrature we mean **user-specified quadrature rules in different elements specified at runtime**.
 These can be used for performing surface and volume integrals over cut elements in methods such as CutFEM, TraceFEM and
 \phi-FEM.
 The user can also provide normals in the quadrature points.